JayKearney/parrilla-delivery/README.md

 ![Screenshot of the canban board](README_docs/canban-board.png)

-Github issues were used to create the User stories and group them according to MoSCoW prioritization technique.
+Github issues were used to create the User stories and BUGS. and group them according to MoSCoW prioritization technique.
 Link to the project with live issues can be found [here](https://github.com/JoGorska/mileage-tracker/projects/1).
 The issues are currently in two categories - done or for the next relese.

 The issues were than closed automaticaly when the pull request was linked to the issue.